 Education award upon successful completion of service, Health coverage, Stipend, Student loan forbearance, Training

-- An opportunity to use your art to make a difference in the lives of children and schools.
+The opportunity to use your art to make a difference in the lives of children and schools.

 Skills you will gain